TwisterMc/pdfjs-viewer-shortcode/readme.txt

 Want to help develop the plugin?
 Found a bug?
 [Find us on GitHub](https://github.com/TwisterMc/PDF.js-Viewer-Shortcode).

+## Invalid Block?
+Update it.

+Older blocks will be marked as _invalid_ in Gutenberg as we add new features.
+You just need to "[Attempt Block Recovery](https://www.kadenceblocks.com/docs/how-to-recover-a-broken-block/)" and that should update it.

 ## Installation

 This plugin can be installed either directly from your WordPress admin panel by searching for **PDF.js Viewer**, or downloading from the Wordpress Plugin Repository and uploading and expanding the archive into your sites `wp-content/plugins` directory.